ShaktiAhad/Test-deployment/README.md

   To run it on different port go to service config --> target port: $(change it to desire port)

+## Build and deploy application using Jenkin pipeline
 **Reference**: Pdf file D0288 Page- 379 384

 Need 2 projects.
 One for Jenkin pipeline and one for main application \